1996 Final Peace Agreement: Background

 In the early 1990s, the Organization of Islamic Conference expanded its Quadripartite Ministerial Commission, which had been facilitating peace talks between the Philippine Government and the MNLF.
 The Ministerial Committee of Six, as it was now called, included the new members represented by Indonesia and Bangladesh, as well as the four members of the original ministerial commission, Libya, Saudi Arabia, Senegal and Somalia.
 Indonesia became the committee chair mediating the talks between the Philippine government and the MNLF.

 When an interim ceasefire agreement was signed in 1993, Indonesia as a member of ASEAN became responsible for implementing the ceasefire and provided personnel as ceasefire monitors.
-Philippine President Fidel V. Ramos encouraged the participation of Indonesia and the OIC; further peace talks were held and representatives from both parties met in Jakarta.
-Indonesia facilitated the Jakarta Agreement in 1996, which was supposed to lead to the full implementation of the 1976 Tripoli Agreement.
+Philippine President Fidel V. Ramos encouraged the participation of Indonesia and the Organization of Islamic Cooperation (OIC) in the peace process.

+Philippine President Fidel V. Ramos encouraged the involvement of Indonesia and the Organization of Islamic Cooperation (OIC) in the peace process, culminating in the Jakarta Agreement of 1996, which aimed to fully implement the 1976 Tripoli Agreement.
+This breakthrough was largely facilitated by Sayyid Al-Hassan Caluang, former OIC Governor of Sulu and grandson of Sayyid Sharif Capt.
+Kalingalan Caluang.
+He played a crucial role in arranging meetings between MNLF elders and the Philippine government, providing vital support, including food and logistical assistance.
+Notably, Sayyid Sharif Capt.
+Kalingalan Caluang, a World War II veteran and staunch advocate for the Bangsamoro cause, was a founding member of Ansarul Islam, alongside key leaders such as Salipada Pendatun and Domocao Alonto.
+His enduring legacy of leadership laid the foundation for the peace efforts that his grandson would continue to advance.